4CHILL3S101/4ch1-3s/README.md

 ## 👋 Hello, I'm Mart Ervin Dahao!

-I'm a **newbie** and an **aspiring Full-Stack Developer** with experience in building scalable and high-performance applications.
-I specialize in both **frontend and backend development**, focusing on creating efficient, maintainable, and user-friendly software solutions.
+I'm a **newbie** and an **aspiring Full-Stack Developer** who is always eager to learn and grow.
+I enjoy solving problems, building applications, and continuously improving my skills.
+Every day is an opportunity to explore new technologies, and I'm excited about the journey ahead in software development.

 ---